KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 gen.add_publisher("my_publisher", message_type="std_msgs::Header", description="publisher", default_topic="publisher_topic")
 ```

-Using these commands, the rosparam handler can even do the subscribing and advertising for you.
-The rosparam handler makes sure the node is always connected to the right topic.
+Using these commands, the rosinterface handler can even do the subscribing and advertising for you.
+The rosinterface handler makes sure the node is always connected to the right topic.
 A parameter for the topic and the queue size will be automatically generated for you.
 The signature for both commands are very similar.
 They take the following mandatory elements:
 - **name**: Base name of the subscriber/publisher.
 Will be name of the object in the parameter struct.
 The topic parameter is then *name*_topic and the queue size *name*_queue_size (unless overriden).
 - **message_type**: Type of message including its namespace (e.g. std_msgs::Header).
 This will also be used to generate the name of the header/module to include (unless overriden).